Hector C. Macpherson: Political interests

 Macpherson's politics were overwhelmingly Liberal and he gave unstinting support to successive Liberal governments.
 He argued vehemently against the jingoism of Rudyard Kipling, regarding him as "a foe to civilisation" who "pandered to the innate brutality of the Anglo-Saxon race".
 In 1901, he was involved in negotiations in the Netherlands with Boer leaders concerning the South African War.
-Paul Kruger told him that he didn't blame the Queen for the war: it was all Rhodes' fault.
+Paul Kruger told him that he didn't blame the Queen for the war: it was all Cecil Rhodes' fault.

 In 1908, he published a remarkable 42-page pamphlet entitled The Gospel of Socialism arguing in depth against socialism and communism.
 Winston Churchill wrote a foreword to that pamphlet in which he argues that liberalism rather than socialism is the answer.
 Churchill finishes by saying: "They wish to reconstruct the world.
 They begin by leaving out human nature."

 Religious interests

 Macpherson's son informs us that his father was a "convinced Theist.
 He sat loose to dogma, and stood for freedom of thought in matters theological." ...
 "In private life my father was a devout believer in spiritual realities.
 Very firm was his belief in the overruling care of a Heavenly Father and in the immortality of the soul.
 But to him religion and life were one indivisible whole.
 His religion may be summed up in a real endeavour 'to do justly, to love mercy, and to walk humbly' with his God."
 Macpherson certainly had a great interest in the history and development of religion in Scotland as evidenced by his books below.